Kalangiam/MERN-FSD-REACT-ROUTER/README.md

+I have achieved this task by creating a reactvite app.
+Inside that I created several components where each component contains its specific course features.
+The Route hold its unique path for each component.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.